ar4ntic/ServerSecurityAudit/documentation.md

 # Example Output

-Below are examples of what output from the Server Security Audit tool typically looks like.
+Below are examples of what output from the PublicServer SecurityScan tool typically looks like.
 This will help you understand how to interpret the results.

 ## Summary Output Example

 ```
-==== SERVER SECURITY AUDIT SUMMARY ====
+==== PUBLICSERVER SECURITYSCAN SUMMARY ====
 Target: example.com (203.0.113.10)
 Scan Date: 2023-06-15 14:30:22
 Report ID: SSA-202306151430